eyecan-ai/eyecandies/README.md

 This package is built on top of [Pipelime](https://github.com/eyecan-ai/pipelime-python/).
 You can find more information about Pipelime and its features in the [documentation](https://pipelime-python.readthedocs.io).

-You can print the available commands in this package with:
+For example, the available *pipelime* commands in this package are listed with:

 ```bash
 $ pipelime -m eyecandies list
 ```

-And see the help for a specific command. e.g.:
+Then to see the help for a specific command, e.g. `ec-get`:

 ```bash
 $ pipelime -m eyecandies help ec-get
 ```

-## Dataset Download
+## Download The Dataset

-First, you need to download the dataset.
+First, you should download the dataset.
 You can do it with the following command:

 ```bash
 $ pipelime -m eyecandies ec-get [+category <name_0> +category <name_1> ...]  +output <folder>